 Learn more → AI SDRs vs. human SDRs: Which one wins for B2B sales (and why the answer is both)

-The economic argument is about saving money.
-The performance argument is about doing things that are structurally impossible for a human team to achieve.
+The economic argument focuses on saving money.
+The performance argument addresses capabilities that remain structurally impossible for human teams to achieve.

 Speed-to-lead

-In inbound sales, time is the only variable that matters.
+In inbound sales, response time is critical.
 Research shows that responding to a lead within one minute can boost conversion rates by 391%.

 Even the best SDRs take breaks, attend meetings, or sleep.
 The average human response time often lags between 2–4 hours, by which time the buyer has moved on to a competitor.